Vimal567/Healthflex-assignment-timers/README.md

 ## Technical Details

 - **State Management**: `useState` and `useReducer` are used for managing the state of timers and categories.
-- **Navigation**: React Router or another routing library is used for navigation between the Home and History screens.
+- **Navigation**: React Router dom is used for navigation between the Home and History screens.
-- **Persistence**: Timers and history logs are persisted using `AsyncStorage`.
+- **Persistence**: Timers and history logs are persisted using `Local Storage`.
 - **Styling**: `StyleSheet` is used to create a responsive and clean layout.
 - **Timers**: Timers are managed with `setInterval` for countdowns.